Meet My Neighborhood: Portage Park, Chicago

 Get Your Brunch On

 Brunch is the perfect meal because you can have breakfast without having to wake up early for it.
 In Portage Park, head to Fannie’s for a menu of comforting brunch items and house-made pastries in a kitschy atmosphere.
-One-third a bakery and a one-third cafe, Fannie’s is also one-third a boutique with jewelry, scarves, and artwork made by local artisans available for purchase.
+Part bakery, part cafe, Fannie’s is also a boutique with jewelry, scarves, and artwork made by local artisans available for purchase.

 Show Your Chicago Pride